Filter IR specification

 Section titled “compile_gate_step(ctx: GateContext, checks: &[FilterCheck]) -> String”Produces a complete ADO pipeline step (- bash: |) with a data-driven

-generic Python evaluator that reads a JSON gate spec.
+the bundled Node.js gate evaluator (scripts/ado-script/gate.js) that reads a JSON

 Generated Step Structure